Baggy Was Not Paraphernalia – Charge Dismissed

 Mifflin County Possession of Drug Paraphernalia Case

 Client was driving home from work when he was stopped by the police for a minor traffic violation.
-During the traffic stop, the police asked Client if they could search his vehicle.
-Client, believing that he had nothing to hide, consented to the search.
-The police found a small baggy in the center console of the car.
+During the traffic stop, the police sought consent to search Client’s vehicle.
+Client consented.
+During the search, the police found a small baggy in the center console of the car.
 The police believed that the baggy had once contained drugs, so they charged Client with Possession of Drug Paraphernalia under 35 P.S.
 780-113(a)(32).

 Hiring the Right Criminal Defense Attorney